 What is the Program?

 The Historic Marker Program was created to recognize structures of historic and architectural significance in and around Lexington (see eligibility criteria).
 By identifying such structures, Historic Lexington Foundation (HLF) strives to foster broader public awareness and appreciation for the area’s past and encourage efforts to preserve its architectural heritage.

 Types of Buildings Considered

-Generally, a building must be at least 50 years old and of historic and/or architectural significance to the Lexington area.
-The building’s exterior must be properly maintained in accordance with its architectural style and heritage.
+Generally, a building must be at least 50 years old and of historic or architectural significance.
+Changes to the building’s exterior over the years must have been consistent with its architectural integrity.